 If you get hungry from all that bicycling, you might want to join one of the collective dining arrangements at the Cafe Odeon Social in ODEON, where a meal shared with a table of friends or strangers (up to you) is only 89 kr.

 The startup culture is strong here.
 Many enterprising internationals have sought advice and assistance from Stjerneskibet (“The Star Ship” and part of Odense Municipality), Coworking Plus/Odense, SDU Cortex Lab, and Forskerparken (The Research Park).
 Being home to a multitude of IT/tech companies, such as Umbraco, Ordbogen, Hesehus, RedWeb and many others, also lends to the vibrant mindset of budding entrepreneurs.

 Who will find solutions for Europe’s aging population?
 What are the latest medical innovations?
 Welfare Tech can connect you to the answers.

-In spring 2017, the Odense Robotics cluster was awarded gold certification, making Funen an even more attractive place for robotics and automation researchers, businesses and startups to join a network of 100+ robotics and automation companies.
+In spring 2017 and again in spring 2019, the Odense Robotics cluster was awarded gold certification, making Funen an even more attractive place for robotics and automation researchers, businesses and startups to join a network of 100+ robotics and automation companies.
 Odense Robotics’ Job Bank is a collection of the posted job advertisements from their cluster members.

 A thriving drone technology study program at SDU, combined with the proximity of the Hans Christian Andersen airport, contributes to Denmark’s international test center and cluster of UAS.